Harish1611/Blossom/README.md

 ## About Project

-Blossom: It is a Dating App UI, which is designed to describe and explore the basic building blocks of Webdesign HTML, CSS, JS and BootStrap5
+It is a Dating App UI, which is designed to describe and explore the basic building blocks of Web Design & Development- HTML, CSS, JS and BootStrap5
 <br/>

 ![blog Homepage](image.png)